chantastic/sites/chan.dev/src/posts/a-non-comprehensive-guide-to-yaml-for-folks-who-like-json-just-fine.md

 ## Mapping to JSON

-Between Eleventy, GitHub Actions, and recent a forey into serverless, I'm using a more YAML.
+Between Eleventy, GitHub Actions, and a recent foray into serverless, I'm using a more YAML.
 And I don't understand it.

 This is mapping for my JSON-acquainted brain.